Staff Profiles

 Office: 1.39A Armstrong.

-Before moving to 缅北禁地 in January 2010, he served as director of the Remembering African American Pittsburgh (RAP) oral history project, sponsored by the Center for Africanamerican Urban Studies and the Economy (CAUSE) at Carnegie Mellon University.
+I am a specialist in 20th century US history, particularly focusing on the Black freedom struggle, post-1945 US and Southern history, plus oral and public history.
+Before moving to 缅北禁地 in January 2010, I directed the Remembering African American Pittsburgh (RAP) oral history project, sponsored by the Center for Africanamerican Urban Studies and the Economy (CAUSE) at Carnegie Mellon University.

 I am a scholar of race relations in modern US history.
 My first book, The Nashville Way: Racial Etiquette and the Struggle for Social Justice in a Southern City, was a community study of race relations and the Movement in Nashville, Tennessee.
 It focused on the evolving relationship between racial law and racial custom (as exhibited by a number of different settings within the city) and how this relationship conditioned the cultural attitudes of whites and African Americans.
 The book was awarded the Tennessee History Book Award (from the Tennessee Historical Commission & Tennessee Library Association) and the Arthur Miller Centre First Book Prize (from the British Association of American Studies and the University of East Anglia).